Dr Reuben Steff

 Dr Steff has a PhD in Security Studies and a Masters in International Studies (MInSt) from the University of Otago, Dunedin.
 After receiving his PhD, he spent two and a half years working for the New Zealand Ministry of Foreign Affairs in Trade, firstly in the International Security and Disarmament Division, where he worked on counter terrorism and transnational crime issues, and then in the Strategic Policy Division, where he was responsible for developing strategic policy and providing support to NZ Inc agencies.

 His research on nuclear deterrence, missile defence and the security dilemma examines the nature of contemporary great power competition within a unipolar system.
-Additionally, he is interested in New Zealand foreign and defence policy, and US, Russia and Chinese foreign policy.
+He is currently conducting research into New Zealand's place in the 'NZ-China-US triangle', the contemporary dynamics of nuclear deterrence and the implications of artificial intelligence for international security.

 Globalisation; International Relations; New Zealand Politics; Politics; Security